mrjones-plip/mrjones-medic-scratch/user-best-practices.md

 * Humans and computers alike looking at the CHT, CouchDB and Posgtress can **NOT** tell both who was giving the care, and when the switch happened between caregivers.
 * If the old CHW returns and you want to keep both CHWs active, you're stuck creating a new contact and user AND getting a new device.
 * Insecure - the old CHW can still log in on another device

+## How do you manage the lists of information, such as surname, telephone number, village etc., before the users exist in the CHT?

+Operational security is paramount when it comes to lists of usernames and passwords.
+The ideal practice could be to create a spreadhsheet with full name, telephone number etc.  Included is a username but NOT a password.
+When users are created in bulk via the command line, have [magic links](https://docs.communityhealthtoolkit.org/apps/concepts/access/#magic-links-for-logging-in) sent to the user via an [SMS gateway](https://docs.communityhealthtoolkit.org/apps/guides/messaging/gateways/).
+This avoids the problem of passwords being stored in clear text in the spreadsheet or on a printed version.

+An alternate, and also secure approach, is to bulk create the users as described above, not use magic links, and use random passwords that you do not save.
+At a later time, manually change each user's password as you're provision their mobile device.
+This also prevents a list of passwords from being stored in clear text.

+Unfortunately, we know of many deployments that bulk create all users with near identical passwords that are then printed out or shared via email.
+This is poor security practice and should be avoided if possible.

+## What are some of the best practices that medium to large deployments of the CHT use to manage their users?

+Beyond what is stated above, I did not get additional input from folks I talked to about this.
+I would love to hear what others here on the forum have to say!
+As well, we're covering this on the next [Round-up call](https://forum.communityhealthtoolkit.org/t/cht-round-up-call-thursday-february-24-2022/1722).